-In the Contoso Azure DevOps account, they create a new project (ContosoSmartHotelRefactor), and select Git for version control.
+In the Contoso Azure DevOps account, they create a new project, ContosoSmartHotelRefactor, and then select Git for version control.

-They import the Git Repo that currently holds their app code.
-It's in a public repo and you can download it.
+They import the Git repo that currently holds their application code.
+They download it from the public GitHub repository.

-After the code is imported, they connect Visual Studio to the repo, and clone the code using Team Explorer.
+They connect Visual Studio to the repo and then clone the code to the developer machine by using Team Explorer.

 Step 5: Configure connection strings

-In the web app for the WCF service (SHWCF-EUS2) > Settings > Application settings, they add a new connection string named DefaultConnection.
+SHWCF-EUS2, under Settings > Application settings, they add a new connection string named DefaultConnection.

 Step 6: Set up build and release pipelines in Azure DevOps